coulisse/ft8-light/README.md

 TODO

 ### Compiling
-If you are using Arduino IDE, compile with log level info, from menu: tools --> core debut level --> info
+If you are using Arduino IDE, compile with log level *info*, from menu: tools --> core debut level --> *info*

 ### Schema
 TODO